jozefg/drafts/floundering-in-dependent-types.markdown

 probably the simplest language but has almost no tooling.

 So I'd suggest starting with either Coq or Idris.
-Coq simply because it has a lot of excellent literature around it and Idris because it's a relatively new tool that has a lot of promise of marrying practical programming with dependent types.
+Coq simply because it has a lot of excellent literature around it.
+Idris because it's a relatively new tool that has a lot of promise of marrying practical programming with dependent types.